biancajoseph101/super-duper-octo-invention/README.md

 - **Express**
 - **Mongoose**
 - **Node**
+- **Insomnia**

 ---

 ### **_How to Get Started_**

-- _Created a Trello Board to prepare for and track my progress of the project_ -_Created an ERD for the backend and a Component Hierarchy Diagram for the frontend_ -_Created database of cities with attributes of city name and description.
+- _Created a Trello Board to prepare for and track my progress of the project_
+- _Created an ERD for the backend and a Component Hierarchy Diagram for the frontend_
+- _Created database of cities with attributes of city name and description.
 Connected that to a database of Experiences with attributes of bucket list item, city ID, visited and review_
 - _Mongoose models and schemas: Cities, Experiences_
 - _Set up my routes and controllers using Express_
 - _Created components and pages and styling pages_